-If you take the time to look for evidence of the health benefits of a weekly massage, you’ll have no difficulty in finding numerous studies to support this.
+Suppose you take the time to look for evidence of the health benefits of a weekly massage.
+You’ll have no difficulty finding numerous studies to support these.

-From easing muscle pain after exercise to reducing stress & anxiety, there are literally dozens of studies that go back 20 or 30 years that show overwhelming evidence that massage can deliver real physical and psychological benefits.
+From easing muscle pain after exercise to reducing stress & anxiety, dozens of studies go back 20 or 30 years.
+They show overwhelming evidence that massage can deliver real physical and psychological benefits.

-An Australian study found that a 10-minute massage after a tough workout could reduce soreness by 30%.
-Another study found that levels of the stress hormone “cortisol” dropped 31% following a massage, while the amounts of feel-good hormones such as “dopamine” and “serotonin” increased by around 30%.
+An Australian study found that a 10-minute massage after a challenging workout could reduce soreness by 30%.
+Another study found that stress hormone “cortisol” levels dropped by 31% following a massage.
+Another found that the amounts of feel-good hormones such as “dopamine” and “serotonin” increased by around 30%.

-Massage has been used since the dawn of time to reduce stress and anxiety.
+Massage has been used to reduce stress and anxiety since dawn.
 There is also strong evidence that they help to reduce the symptoms of depression, too.

-Massage advocates report that massage offers all kinds of benefits for your well-being, such as more energy, better sleep, improved concentration, and even less fatigue.back to menu ↑
+Massage advocates report that massage offers all kinds of benefits for your well-being.
+These include more energy, better sleep, improved concentration, and less fatigue.

 Full body massage can also reduce pain & stiffness in the body.
-When you get a full body massage, endorphins are released and this acts as a kind of pain reliever.
+Endorphins are released when you get a full body massage as a pain reliever.

-Many sufferers of migraines recommend massage to reduce their headache pain but the most common benefits of massage are to treat muscles that are tired and sore, such as after a tough workout or vigorous exercise.
+Many sufferers of migraines recommend massage to reduce their headache pain.
+The most common benefits of massage are to treat tired and sore muscles.
+This can be helpful after a challenging workout or vigorous exercise.

 Massage increases circulation by helping oxygen & nutrients to reach body tissues and internal organs.
 A massage can also help to control your blood pressure, too!